ksobrenat32/ksobrenat32/README.md

 - :penguin: Using, learning and encouraging the use of GNU/Linux.
 - :grey_question: Learning new things.
+- SUpernatural the serie: The reason of my username ;)

 #### I’m currently learning ...